MrECJ7/Telxbot/README.md

 4.Now Enter the command on your terminal to start the tool
 - `$python Telx.py `

-Now Enter the targeted Group Id and set a massage
+Now Enter the targeted Group Id and set a massage <br>
 <b>Note:</b>Don't use any space in the massage bot |massage example :You_have_been_hack

 ## Disclaimer